produvia/kryptos/README.md

 $ strat -ta macdfix --rpc -h
 ```

-Note that vizualization will not be shown.
+Note that visualization will not be shown.

 ## Deployment with Docker